New 10 GbE USB adapters are cooler, smaller, cheaper

 Key Takeaways

-• macOS recognizes the adapter with no driver install; Windows requires manual Realtek driver download before the NIC connects.
+• macOS is plug-and-play but incorrectly reports 2500Base-T link speed; Windows requires a manual Realtek driver download before the adapter connects.

 Hacker News Comment Review